 - Direct interactions.
-You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email, social media or otherwise.
+You may give us your Identity, Contact, Legacy, Financial, Profile and Marketing and Communications Data by filling in forms, completing surveys or by corresponding with us by post, phone, email, social media or otherwise.
 This includes personal data you provide when you:

 - visit our website;

 - sign up to receive updates from us;

 - post content to our website or via our social media (including Facebook);

 - campaign or fundraise for us;

 - subscribe to our book club or newsletter;

 - request marketing to be sent to you;

 - agree to include ShelterBox in your Will or enquire into leaving a gift in your Will to ShelterBox.